 Partitioning expression: JavaScript expression to define how files are partitioned and organized.
-If left blank, Cribl LogStream will fall back to event.\\partition.Defaults to '\${host}/\${sourcetype}'.
+If left blank, Cribl LogStream will fall back to event.partition.Defaults to '\${host}/\${sourcetype}'.

-i LogStream's internal \\partition field can be populated in multiple ways.
-The precedence order is: explicit Partitioning expression value -> \${host}/\${sourcetype} (default) Partitioning expression value -> user-defined event.\\partition, set with an Eval Function (takes effect only where this Partitioning expression field is blank).
+LogStream's internal partition field can be populated in multiple ways.
+The precedence order is: explicit Partitioning expression value -> \${host}/\${sourcetype} (default) Partitioning expression value -> user-defined event.partition, set with an Eval Function (takes effect only where this Partitioning expression field is blank).
+Data format: Format of the output data.
+Defaults to json.

 File name prefix expression: The output filename prefix.
 Must be a JavaScript expression (which can evaluate to a constant), enclosed in quotes or backticks.
-Defaults to CriblOut.
+Defaults to CriblOut .

 Compress: Select the data compression format to use before moving data to final destination.
-Defaults to none.
-Cribl recommends setting this to gzip.
+Defaults to none .
+Cribl recommends setting this to gzip .